 Get down on the floor with your children and look up at the decorations you have put up in your home.
 Tell your children the significance and why these symbols are important to you.
 Take the time to tell them about their first holidays in your family.
 If this is your first holiday with your child, tell them your favorite childhood holiday memory – you can keep this tradition going as they get older.
 Even if you have an infant, know that they hear you and that you are imprinting their mind.
 Though they may not have a conscious memory, you are helping to plant their roots that bind you together long after they have children of their own.

 The season will be much more enjoyable if you take some common sense precautions.
 I wish you all a holiday away from the emergency room or urgent care.
-Here are the usual tips with my embellishments written for families with young toddlers.
+Here are the usual tips with my modificaitons for families with mobile infants and toddlers.
 I am ever mindful that we now have students who are parents to curious, mobile and walking one-year olds!

 - Use ornaments that are not fragile, easily breakable, or that present choking hazards.
 This is not the time to break out your heirloom decorations.
 Although they may not be as elegant, use adornments that can survive a bounce and that won’t shatter and cut your child’s skin.
 Also keep in mind this tip: if it can fit through an empty tube of toilet paper, it’s a choking hazard.